Ecce Homo (behold the man)

 By the Editors of the Madain Project

-Ecce homo ("behold the man") are the Latin words used by Pontius Pilate in the Vulgate translation of John, when he presents a scourged Jesus Christ, bound and crowned with thorns, to a hostile crowd shortly before his Crucifixion.
+Ecce homo ("behold the man") are the Latin words used by Pontius Pilate in the Vulgate translation of John, when he presents a scourged Jesus, bound and crowned with thorns, to a hostile crowd shortly before his Crucifixion.
 The original Greek is ἰδοὺ ὁ ἄνθρωπος (idou ho anthropos), and the Douay-Rheims Bible translates the phrase into English as "Behold the Man".

 Overview